EDIflyer/linux-notes/docs/server-setup/authelia_setup.md

     ``` bash
     mkdir -p $HOME/containers/authelia/config
     ```
 There are two key files that then need to be created: `configuration.yml` & `users_database.yml`.
-Both of these are placed in this new `config` folder.
+Both of these are placed in this new `config` folder - example versions are in the following two sections.

 ### User database
 This setup is using the simple (flat file) method.
 Remember to change the `username` from default and replace the `password` in `users_database.yml` with a hashed version.
 The following command makes use of the Authelia conatiner to generate a hashed password:
 ``` bash
 docker run --rm authelia/authelia:latest authelia hash-password 'yourpassword'
 ```
-??? example "authelia/config/users_database.yml"
+??? example "authelia/config/users_database.yml [[DOWNLOAD](../server-setup/config/authelia/configuration.yml)]"
     ``` yaml linenums="1" hl_lines="10 11 13 14"
     --8<-- "docs/server-setup/config/authelia/users_database.yml"
     ```